CircuitVerse/CircuitVerseDocs/docs/gates.md

                       [@brahmakulkarni](https://github.com/brahmakulkarni)

 ## And Gate
-This gate gives output HIGH only if all input values are HIGH.
+This gate gives a HIGH output only if all input values are HIGH.

 And Gate Truth Table